Thursday, December 2, 2010

 Pros: Upload once, multichannel distribution.
 Footage distribution.
 Storage option available.

 Cons: Login necessary for final submission of pictures. no IPTC reading for footage.
-No Analytics
+Interface not so intuitive.

 • LightBurner